-The great outdoors opens up to Museum visitors in our 2-acre nature park.
-Explore unique climbing structures, a grass maze, water painting wall, solar and wind power, a sensory garden, and an interactive sculpture trail.
+The great outdoors opens up to Museum visitors in our 2-acre outdoor exhibit.
+Get in touch with nature as you explore unique climbing structures, a prairie grass maze, water painting wall, solar and wind power, a sensory garden, and a 10-piece interactive sculpture trail.

 - Construct using natural materials in the imagination hut